jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 Let's review the rules once again for working with JSX.

-- They can render only one top level element but that element can contain numerous children.
+- It can render only one top level element but that element can contain numerous children.
 - As per CSS, the word `class` is replaced with `className`
-- Any JavaScript code must be surrounding in opening/closing curly braces
+- Any JavaScript code must be surrounded in opening/closing curly braces
 - Any Component created via a loop must include a `key` prop